Where To Watch the FIFA Club World Cup 2026: Full Streaming Guide for Kiwis

 Streaming Options in New Zealand

 Kiwis looking to watch live FIFA Club World Cup games have dozens of streaming options, but not all of them are legit or provide access to all the games.
-For Kiwis, only three options stand out: bet365, DAZN, and Kayo Sports.
+For Kiwis, only two options stand out: DAZN and Kayo Sports.

 DAZN